hydroflux/abstractor-ws/BACKLOG.md

 - [ ] Automatically export a 'color coding legend' for all documents as an additional tab
 - [ ] Add watermark
 - [ ] Add a print statement at the end to indicate what type of run sheet was created (& the section)
+- [ ] If a base runsheet folder has already been created, create a new one

 ### User Prompts To Do